 These fasteners have a wood screw with a special bracket that grabs onto the wire strands of the panel.
 Providing a secure connection.

-People have gotten creative with their use of cattle panels.
+People have gotten creative with their use of cattle panel fencing ideas.
 Once designed for farmers and ranchers to fence in cattle, today they are used for many applications.

 Gardeners use them in many ways.
 From simple trellises and baskets.
 To laying them on the ground providing grid work for planting at equal spacing.

-Furthermore, there are even plans for makeshift deer hunting blinds.
+Furthermore, there are even plans for makeshift deer hunting blinds using cattle panels.
 Where the panels are bent in a way to provide the framework of the blind.
 Allowing the hunter to use whatever the natural cover is their area to make the blind blend.

 Other Types of Rigid Wire Fence Panels